ffretv/ffretv/arm6-perf-testing/Readme.md

 ![1](./IMG_2396.jpg)

-**I'm going to speculate here that without extreme optimizations on the pizeros, it will not work well, not enough raspberries at high enough a rate :)** Nerd Joke Implied Translation for the less creative: 1 core rpi too slow at even oc'd 1.1Ghz
+**I'm going to speculate here that without extreme optimizations on the pizeros, it will not work well, not enough raspberries at high enough a rate :)**
+Translation for the less creative: 1 core rpi too slow at even oc'd 1.1Ghz speeds.
+With liguid nitrogen, I think it would be easy though, until something cracks and busts :)

 ![2](./IMG_2408.jpg)